Kealkill nestles in the picturesque Ouvane valley among the Caha hills.

-The scenery combines rugged vistas and rustic tranquillity with the Ouvane River gently meandering to nearby Bantry Bay.
+The scenery combines rugged vistas and rustic tranquility with the Ouvane River gently meandering to nearby Bantry Bay.
 Carriganass Castle perched dramatically over a waterfall is a short stroll from the village.

 Kealkill Stone Circle and the Stone Row at Tooreen Lake are well worth a visit.
 Don’t miss fine examples of local basketry craft at Maughanasilly, candle making at Derryfada and traditional woodcraft at Maulavaning and Cappabue.